 In order to use the Relative Strength Index simply do the following:

-- Then push the “Apply” button if you prefer standard settings.
-The RSI graph will appear in the bottom part of your screen.
+- then push the “Apply” button if you prefer standard settings.
+The RSI graph will appear in the bottom part of your screen;

-- Expert traders may find useful taking one more additional step and going to the “Set up & Apply” tab.
+- expert traders may find useful taking one more additional step and going to the “Set up & Apply” tab.

 Optional: adjusting the settings.
 When setting up the indicator, you can adjust the period, overbought and oversold levels for more sensitivity/accuracy.
-Remember that the wider the corridor the fewer signals you get, but at the same time they will be more accurate.
+Remember that the wider the corridor the fewer signals you get, but at the same time they can be expected to be more accurate.
 The opposite is the case if the threshold levels are closer to each other: the crossover signals will appear more often, but the number of false alarms will also increase.
 Remember that by increasing the “Period” parameter you are making the indicator less sensitive.

 Standard approach — 70/30